-Students who fail to maintain the minimum requirements of qualitative component of the Satisfactory Academic Progress Policy will be placed on Financial Aid Probation status but will still be eligible to receive financial aid during their probationary period.
-The probation period is one semester.
-If those students fail to meet the minimum satisfactory academic progress qualitative component at the end of their probationary status, they will be placed on Financial Aid Suspension and will not be eligible to receive any federal financial aid during their Financial Aid Suspension period.
+Financial Aid students who fail to maintain the minimum requirements will be placed on Academic and Financial Aid Probation.
+The probation period provides for one semester.
+At the end of the semester, students on Probation are evaluated to determine if their GPA has met the standards based on the number of credits they have earned.
+If the students have met the GPA requirement, they will be returned to good standing.
+If those students fail to meet the minimum satisfactory academic progress qualitative component at the end of their probationary status, they will be placed on Academic and Financial Aid Suspension.